ALA-herbarium/documentation/data_model.md

 Key:

+ * _outline boxes_: represent the panels within the Arctos catalog record page
+ * _colored tables_: primary tables in the Arctos DB
  * _p. key_: primary key in the main, original data table
  * _f. key(s)_: foreign keys in the original data table
  * _fields_: other primary fields in the original data table